Greenhouse Film Complete Guide: Types, Benefits and Uses

 A greenhouse film is a specialized polyethylene sheet designed to cover greenhouse structures and create a controlled environment for plants.
 Unlike ordinary plastic sheets, greenhouse films are scientifically formulated to:

-• Allow optimum light transmission & diffusion
+• Allow optimum light transmission and diffusion

 • Diffuse sunlight to reduce leaf burn